Are you having a hard time figuring out if your bowl is oven-safe? It shouldn’t be that big of a problem.

 Almost all culinary manufacturers now advertise a bowl as oven-safe if you can place it in an oven.
 So, if the bowl in question is new, check the bowl’s packaging.

-It will say it's oven-safe on the box if you can use it in an oven.
-Professional-grade boxes may also mention if a bowl is oven-safe to 500 or even broiler-safe.
+If you can use it in an oven, it will say on the box that it’s oven-safe.
+Professional-grade boxes may also mention whether a bowl is oven-safe to 500 or even broiler-safe.

 On a similar note, if you have a cookware set that involves trays, bowls, and pots, check the box that the entire set came in.
 Sometimes, the box will tell you if the whole set is oven-safe right on the front.